Accounts & Passwords

 Email addresses are created as being NWUnumber@nwu.ac.za and can be personalized to firstname.lastname@example.org

 to achieve this:click here

 Skype for Business is the new telephony service adopted by the NWU.
 Skype for Business is a complete UC telephony service, which includes more than just telephony.
 Skype for Business is an App-based UC telephony service that no longer requires a physical telephone instrument on your table.
 Instead, it is an App installed on your computer, from where you will be able to make and receive phone calls as if they were on an ordinary telephone.
 Physical telephones will only be provided when it is the last resort and will be supplied at a cost.
 Users are encouraged to use the App with their current headsets and communication devices.
 The provisioning of headsets is the responsibility of each Department.
 The App is also available for Android and Apple iOS.

 Teaching & Learning with Technology

 This service is a web-based eLearning, collaboration and research management system.
-It is designed to help lecturers and researchers create many different types of course and project sites, with varying levels of complexity.
+It is designed to help lecturers and researchers create many different courses and project sites with varying levels of complexity.

 eFundi offers a broad spectrum of features, including tools for:administration, assessments & assignments, communication, voting for your favourite lecturer (twice per year), sharing resources and, collaborative learning.

-The Tools can be individually selected, added or removed based on the specific requirements or needs of each site.
+The Tools can be individually selected, added, or removed based on each site's specific requirements or needs.

 This web-based service has two functions.
 Each function has it's own login page and support.
 The two functions are: